Prethermalization and transient dynamics of the Multi-Channel Kondo systems under generic quantum quenches: Insights form Large-$N$ Schwinger-Keldysh approach: Numerical results Analysis

 where $T_{f}(\mathcal{T})$ and $T_{\phi}(\mathcal{T})$ are the effective temperatures of the $f$-fermion and $\phi$-boson respectively at the time $\mathcal{T}$.
 We found that the values of $T_{f}(\mathcal{T})$ and $T_{\phi}(\mathcal{T})$ converge as $\mathcal{T}$ is increased.
 Let us set converged values of $T_{f}(\mathcal{T})$ and $T_{\phi}(\mathcal{T})$ to $T_{1,f}$ and $T_{1,\phi}$ respectively.
 Additionally, we also define the thermalization time as a difference between two times $\mathcal{T}_{0,f/\phi}$ and $\mathcal{T}_{1,f/\phi}$ where $\mathcal{T}_{0,f/\phi}$ is a time when the effective temperature $T_{f/\phi}(\mathcal{T})$ first deviates from the initial temperature $T_0$ in the forward time direction while $\mathcal{T}_{1,f/\phi}$ is a time when the effective temperature $T_{f/\phi}(\mathcal{T})$ first deviates from the final temperature $T_{1,f/\phi}$ in the backward time direction.
 As a qualitative criterion for the deviation, we used the following criteria: $\frac{|T_{f/\phi}(\mathcal{T}_{0/1,f/\phi})-T_{0/1,f/\phi}|}{T_{0/1,f/\phi}}>0.001$.

-Figure \ref{fig:FinalTemperatures} shows the final temperatures of the $f$-fermion (Figure \ref{fig:FinalTemperaturesOfFermion}), $\phi$-boson (Figure \ref{fig:FinalTemperaturesOfBoson}), and the temperature difference between them (Figure \ref{fig:FinalTemperaturesDifference}).
-The figures clearly indicate that the $f$-fermion and $\phi$-boson experience an increase in temperature as the coupling constant $J_1$ decreases below $J_0$, whereas they experience a decrease in temperature when $J_1$ exceeds $J_0$.
+Figure \ref{fig:FinalTemperatures} shows the final temperatures of the $f$-fermion (Figure \ref{fig:FinalTemperaturesOfFermion}), $\phi$-boson (Figure \ref{fig:FinalTemperaturesOfBoson}), and the temperature difference between them (Figure \ref{fig:FinalTemperaturesDifference}) for different initial states.
+The figures indicate that the $f$-fermion and $\phi$-boson experience an increase in temperature as the coupling constant $J_1$ decreases below $J_0$, whereas they experience a decrease in temperature when $J_1$ exceeds $J_0$.
 This cooling effect arises due to the formation of the over-screened state, which occurs when the coupling between the impurity spin and the conduction electrons strengthens.

-Furthermore, our observations reveal that the Kondo coupling constant $J_1$ must be greater than the initial value ($J_0$) for the system to attain thermal equilibrium, as evidenced by the equalization of the temperatures of the $f$-fermion and $\phi$-boson shown in Figure \ref{fig:FinalTemperaturesDifference}.
-Notably, when the initial state is the over-screened state, a Kondo coupling constant larger than the initial value is sufficient to ensure that the effective temperatures of the $f$-fermion and $\phi$-boson are the same.
-In contrast to the over-screened state as the initial state, our observations suggest that achieving thermal equilibrium in a system with a high-temperature Fermi liquid state as the initial state requires a Kondo coupling constant larger than some threshold value.
-As the system approaches a non-Fermi liquid state, it becomes increasingly thermalized.
-To substantiate this proposition, we provide a phenomenological description employing the quantum Boltzmann equations in Section \ref{sec:QBEapproach}.
+In all the cases we studied, the effective temperature differences between the $f$-fermion and the $\phi$-boson are always finite as shown in Figure \ref{fig:FinalTemperaturesDifference}.
+Notably, we observe the effective temperature differences can be small when the initial state is the over-screened state and the post-quench Kondo coupling is greater than the pre-quench Kondo coupling $J_0<J_1$.
+This property can also be understood from a phenomenological description employing the quantum Boltzmann equations.
+We will discuss this in Sec.~\ref{sec:QBEapproach}.